evandrosouza-developer/ps2tomsxUSB/README.md

 3) Serial console:
  It is the only option for console available if you are using Blue Pill.
 See ## Why not STM32F103C8T6 Blue Pill?

   The connection is needed only to update internal PS/2 to MSX key mapping Database.
-To create this Intel Hex file, better to use the Macro based Excel file, so you have to trust and enable macro excecution in excel app.

   Config: 115200, 8, n, 1 (115200 bps, 8 bits, no parity, 1 stop bit);
   Tx: A2
   Rx: A3

   *******************************************************************************************************